DemocracyClub/design-system/src-site/components/stack.md

 title: Stack
 ---

+Use the Stack to inject margin between adjacent elements along a vertical axis.
+This is preferred to adding margin directly to individual elements because the need for margin is a question of context.

-The **Stack** is a helper component for spacing elements.
-It injects margin between adjacent elements along a vertical axis.
-You will more than likely want to use a **Stack** when dealing with flow content or in composing your own component.
+You will more than likely want to use a Stack when dealing with any kind of flow content.

 <table class="site-table">
   <tbody><tr>